7. Menus¶

 The File menu offers the usual options:

-Open opens a dialog to select a new file for editing in the Editor
+*unknown*Open Input File opens a dialog to select a new file for editing in the Editor

 Quit exits LAMMPS-GUI.
 If there are unsaved changes, a dialog will appear to either cancel the operation, or to save, or to not save the modified buffer.